andres-dfc/andres-dfc/README.md

 ## 📚 Projects

 1. Master´s Thesis: Data Science in weightlifting sports performance with R, proving that a logistic regression can predict up to 85% of the athletes reaching podiums.
-2. Flight delays project: Using a Random Forest classifier and oversampling techniques, determined the variables that predicted flight delays with an 89% accuracy.
+2. Flight Delays project: Using a Random Forest classifier and oversampling techniques with Python, determined the variables that predicted flight delays with a 89% accuracy.
 3. Oncologic cases: Detecting patients with tumors with a KNN model with an 85% accuracy rate using R.
+4. Lego Sets project: Report with visual storytelling with R on Lego sets.
-4. Telecom company study: Through statistical inference, determined that customer leakage can be explained up to 67% by customer seniority.
+5. Telecom company study: Through statistical inference, determined that customer leakage can be explained up to 67% by customer seniority.
-5. Data analysis of small businesses: With SQL Snowflake, extracted meaningful data of small businesses in relation to sellings, economical values, returns and countries of origin.
+6. Data analysis of small businesses: With SQL Snowflake, extracted meaningful data of small businesses in relation to sellings, economical values, returns and countries of origin.

 ## 🛠️ Tools